kamailio/kamailio-docs/kamailio-kemi-framework/docs/core.md

 `int set_advertised_address(str "addr")`

+Set the address (host or ip) to be advertised in Via header.

 ### KSR.set_advertised_port() ###

 `int set_advertised_port(str "port")`

+Set the port (in string format) to be advertised in Via header.

 ### KSR.set_forward_close(...) ###

 `bool KSR.set_forward_close()`

+Set the flag to close the connection after forwarding the message.

 ### KSR.set_forward_no_connect(...) ###

 `bool KSR.set_forward_no_connect()`

+Set the flag to not open a connection if the connection to the target does not exist when attempting to forward a message.

 ### KSR.set_reply_close(...) ###

 `bool KSR.set_reply_close()`

+Set the flag to close the connection after sending a response.

 ### KSR.set_reply_no_connect(...) ###

 `bool KSR.set_reply_no_connect()`

+Set the flag to not open a connection if the connection for sending the response does not exist.

 ### KSR.forward(...) ###